Skip to content

 vnd:* — vendored crates

-The vnd:* namespace exposes individual Rust crates to Lua.
-Each module wraps exactly one upstream crate, and the module name matches the crate name verbatim.
+Each module wraps exactly one upstream Rust crate.
+Module name matches crate name verbatim.

 lua

-There is no renaming, no aliasing, and no merging of multiple crates into a composite module.
-This naming rule is non-negotiable: it is what lets scripts reach for an upstream crate by its real name and find its real documentation without indirection.
+No renaming, no aliasing, no merging.
+Non-negotiable: scripts reach for a crate by its real name and find real documentation without indirection.

 Module construction